julianthome/joanaudit/README.md

 ## Listing possible entrypoints

 Every function can be defined as entrypoint.
-JoanAudit searches for entrypoints that are configured in the *entrypoints.xml* section of the configuration file *config.xml*.
+JoanAudit searches for entrypoints that are configured in the *entrypoints.json* file.

 ``` bash
 java -jar joanaudit.jar -arch foo.jar -lept -cfg config.xml -cp "lib.jar"
 ```

-The *jbd* option points the the location of the joana directory.
-The option *arch* is devoted to the JAR archive of the program to be analyzed.
-The *lept* options is used for printing out all entrypoints that are present in the application.
+The `jbd` option points the the location of the joana directory.
+The option `arch` is devoted to the JAR archive of the program to be analyzed.
+The `lept` options is used for printing out all entrypoints that are present in the application.
 The generic entrypoints that are present in the configuration file are used as filters.
-The *cp* option is used for defining libraries that have to be or that should be included for constructing the SDG.
-In case of multiple libraries, one can separate them using *':'*.
+The `cp` option is used for defining libraries that have to be or that should be included for constructing the SDG.
+In case of multiple libraries, one can separate them using `:`.
 A possible output from JoanAudit might look as follows:

 ``` bash